usegalaxy-eu/website/_posts/2021-11-25-ghelp-stats.md

 *Figure 3.
 Total number of visits from 2019 to 2021.*

 Regarding the number of posts, the average number of new publications per month since 2019 is above 200, peaking in May 2019, when 370 new entries were published (fig. 4).
-In the year 2021, from January 1th to November 23th, 2.895 new entries have been published.
+In 2021, from January 1st to November 23rd, 2,895 new entries have been published.

 ![Posts boxplot](/assets/media/ghelp_stats/posts_box.png)